mhus/kt2l/docs/docs/contribute/configuration.md

 To create a custom configuration service you need to extend the `AbstractUserRelatedConfig` or `AbstractSingleConfig` base class.
 Call the constructor with the basename of the configuration file and use `config()` to get the base node of the configuration each time you access a configuration parameter.
 The `config()` method is getting the configuration from current the user each time you call it.
-The method has caching implemented so you can call it as often as you like.
+The method has caching implemented you can call it as often as you like.

+## Config vs. Cfg

+The `config` provides configuration for the application and `cfg` is used to provide editors to store user configurations.

+## Create a Cfg panel

+To provide UI for a configuration you need to create a `Cfg` factory as Bean.
+The factory is used to create the editor for the configuration.
+Implement `CfgFactory` in your new factory class and annotate with `@Component`.

+To provide a form in the `CfgPanel` extend The `CPanelVerticalLayout` and use the `YComponent` classes to create the form.

+A good example is `ClusterCfgPanel`.